The committee are delighted to announce two forthcoming events at the start of 2019.

 A Bed of Roses – The Mystery Bed

 This one-day symposium, devoted to unravelling the mystery, may provide the answer.
 A must for any conservator interested in meshing material and art historical analysis.
+The bed will be on display in the lecture theatre and be accessible to delegates for close inspection.

 Discounted rates available for ICON members and students.